LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: Introduction

 \subsection{Context}

-Historical cadastral records, widely distributed throughout Europe, serve as invaluable documents to reconstruct past urban and territorial information \cite{kain_cadastral_1992}.
-These records document property ownership, usage functions, and other essential elements for taxation, offering high confidence in their reliability due to their administrative purpose \cite{bloch_plans_1929}.
-Often paired with cartographic mappings, these dual systems combine textual descriptions with geographic representations following standardized visual and ontological codes to minimize subjective interpretation and enhance utility for taxation \cite{bourguet_dechiffrer_1988}.
+Historical cadastral records, widely distributed throughout Europe, serve as invaluable documents to reconstruct past urban and territorial information \citep{kain_cadastral_1992}.
+These records document property ownership, usage functions, and other essential elements for taxation, offering high confidence in their reliability due to their administrative purpose \citep{bloch_plans_1929}.
+Often paired with cartographic mappings, these dual systems combine textual descriptions with geographic representations following standardized visual and ontological codes to minimize subjective interpretation and enhance utility for taxation \citep{bourguet_dechiffrer_1988}.
 The evolution of cadastral sources has been extensively studied, with analyses spanning specific case studies to comparative frameworks.
-Associated cartography, particularly before and after the Napoleonic introduction of geometric-parcel cadastres, reflects a shift towards standardized cartographic practices \cite{clergeot_cent_2007}.
-These sources are critical for reconstructing historical population data, property functions, and urban spatial dynamics.
+Associated cartography, particularly before and after the Napoleonic introduction of geometric-parcel cadastres, reflects a shift towards standardized cartographic practices \citep{clergeot_cent_2007}.
+These sources are critical for reconstructing historical population data, property functions, and spatial dynamics, and offer rich opportunities for analyzing urban development and socio-economic structures.\\

-These historical cadastral records offer rich opportunities for understanding urban development, social structures, and economic patterns.
-Researchers can investigate diverse questions ranging from property ownership dynamics (e.g., identifying dominant landholders or tracking wealth concentration) to spatial-functional analyses (e.g., mapping commercial activities in specific districts).
-While digitization has made these documents more accessible, the challenge lies in efficiently queryinh and analyzing this wealth of information to answer such research questions.
-Traditional manual methods of data extraction and analysis are time-consuming and limit the scale at which these historical insights can be pursued, creating a need for computational approaches that can systematically process these records while maintaining the nuanced understanding required for historical research.

-To address these analytical challenges, this paper explores the application of Large Language Model (LLM)-based agents to analyze historical cadastre datasets, specifically focusing on two digitized Venetian cadastres: the 1740 Catastici from the Republic of Venice and the 1808 Sommarioni from the Napoleonic Kingdom of Italy \cite{pavanello_i_1981} .
-These historical records present significant processing challenges, including orthographic variations, transcription errors, and non-standardized formats, as illustrated in Figure~\ref{fig:challenges}.